 The Hegemon Will Go Full Hybrid War Against BRICS+

-The Hybrid War 2.0 against the Global South has not even started.
+The Hegemon Will Go Full Hybrid War Against BRICS+ The Hybrid War 2.0 against the Global South has not even started.
 Swing states, you have all been warned.
+By Pepe Escobar Global Research, June 12, 2023

+U.S. Think Tank Land hacks are not exactly familiar with Montaigne: “On the highest throne in the world, we still sit only on our own bottom.”
+Hubris leads these specimens to presume their flaccid bottoms are placed high above anyone else’s.
+The result is that a trademark mix of arrogance and ignorance always ends up unmasking the predictability of their forecasts.
 U.S. Think Tank Land – inebriated by their self-created aura of power – always telegraphs in advance what they’re up to.
 That was the case with Project 9/11 (“We need a new Pearl Harbor”).
 That was the case with the RAND report on over-extending and unbalancing Russia.
-And now that’s the case with the incoming
+And now that’s the case with the incoming American War on BRICS as outlined by the chairman of the New York-based Eurasia Group.
+Michael Lüders 27.04.2023

 **Stay connected with the latest news from d@w.
 Join our mailing list today: https://www.democracyatwork.info/sign_up In this episode of Capitalism Hits Home, Dr. Fraad discusses the decline of the American empire, both globally and domestically.
 After WWII, the US was the only industrialized nation that stood strong, helping it ascend to global dominance.
 Today, however, the world order is shifting.
 The BRICS economic alliance (Brazil, Russia, India, China, and South Africa) is extremely powerful and widespread, with over 19 more countries hoping to join the alliance.
 The US dollar is losing its primacy and our country is steeped in debt.
 Internally, poverty is ever-increasing, corruption is normalized in our politics, and our wealthiest individuals and corporations don’t pay taxes.
 How did we get here?
 What can be done?
 Dr. Fraad tackles these questions and more.
 Capitalism Hits Home with Dr. Harriet Fraad (CHH) is a @democracyatwrk production.
 The show addresses the intersection of capitalism, class, and personal lives, and explores what is happening in the economic realm and its impact on our individual and social psychology.
 Learn more about CHH: https://www.democracyatwork.info/capi… We make it a point to provide the show free of ads.
 Your contributions help keep this content free and accessible to all.
 If you would like to simply donate one time, you can do so by visiting us at http://www.democracyatwork.info/donate.
 Become a monthly donor: http://www.patreon.com/democracyatwork